frankdierolf/presentai/frontend/slides.md

 class: px-20
 ---

-# Themes
+# Themes in Presento

-Slidev comes with powerful theming support.
+Presento comes with powerful theming support.
 Themes can provide styles, layouts, components, or even configurations for tools.
 Switching between themes by just **one edit** in your frontmatter:

+**Voice tip:** Say "give me feedback" to hear AI analysis of how this theme looks!

 <div grid="~ cols-2 gap-2" m="t-2">